-The Centre of Excellence in Rolling stock aims to meet the current and future demands of the GB rail industry for research and innovation to support the next generation of railway vehicles.
-The Centre will link with other centres in the UKRRIN Network to provide a ‘one stop shop’ for all rolling stock development
+The Centre of Excellence in Rolling Stock (CERS) aims to meet the current and future demands of the GB rail industry for research and innovation to support the next generation of railway vehicles.
+The CERS links with other centres in the UKRRIN Network to provide a ‘one-stop shop’ for all rolling stock development.

-The Centre will be integrated into the UKRRIN and will focus on the major themes of Reduced Whole Life Cost vehicles and Future Low Energy vehicles.
+The Centre is integrated into UKRRIN and is focussed on the major themes of Reduced Whole Life Cost vehicles and Future Low Energy vehicles.

-The work of the Centre will support the ‘Four Cs’ of the Rail Technical Strategy and cover rolling stock of all types including passenger, high speed, freight, Light Rail, and Metro.
-In particular the research will lead to innovations that will reduce cost and carbon emissions.
-The Centre will also support research in several key areas of the RSG ‘Fast Track to the Future’ vision including contributions to three of the five key technology areas which are: high value rolling stock systems, whole life asset optimisation and through life management and energy management.
+The work of the Centre supports the ‘Four Cs’ of the Rail Technical Strategy and covers rolling stock of all types including passenger, high speed, freight, Light Rail, and Metro.
+The research will lead to innovations that will reduce cost and carbon emissions.
+The Centre supports research in several key areas of the RSG ‘Fast Track to the Future’ vision including contributions to three of the five key technology areas which are: high value rolling stock systems, whole life asset optimisation and through life management and energy management.

 The detailed activities undertaken by the Centre will be shaped by the needs of the industry partners.
 The following interconnected facilities will provide world-class research infrastructure that has the flexibility to support emerging research priorities in the following key areas:

-Building on the capabilities of the existing full-scale rolling contact test facilities at Huddersfield a new a new facility will be developed which will provide a Hardware-in-the-loop (HiL) train braking test facility, including precise wheel-rail creep control and climatic conditions to accurately recreate dew-point and low adhesion conditions.
+Building on the capabilities of the existing full-scale rolling contact test facilities at Huddersfield a new facility will provide a Hardware-in-the-loop (HiL) train braking test facility, including precise wheel-rail creep control and climatic conditions to accurately recreate dewpoint and low adhesion conditions.

 The Centre of Excellence in Rolling Stock will include a unique full motion train simulator capable of providing a high-fidelity reproduction of the environment experienced by passengers and crew on a wide range of rolling stock from light rail vehicles to high speed trains.
 Use of simulators plays an increasingly important part in training drivers and other operational staff but also offers the opportunity for research in a variety of areas from driver behaviour to ride quality and passenger comfort.

 The Rolling Stock Centre will provide a unique full-scale pantograph dynamic test rig with hardware-in-the-loop (HiL) facility for determination of OHL dynamic interaction forces.
-This will be coupled with state of the art mathematical simulation tools including access to and development of the University of Huddersfield’s pantograph dynamics software package.
+This will be coupled with state-of-the-art mathematical simulation tools including access to and development of the University of Huddersfield’s pantograph dynamics software package.
 Our computational tools enable assessment and understanding of various aspects including:

-Typical applications will include the development and assessment of new pantograph designs, the optimisation of pantograph suspension systems and the development of novel mechatronic solutions.
-The key benefits will be to reduce wear and maintenance costs of the pantograph and overhead line equipment whilst improving current collection quality at high speed and with multiple pantograph operation.
+The key benefits are reduction of wear and maintenance costs of the pantograph and overhead line equipment whilst improving current collection quality at high speed and with multiple pantograph operation.
 This will in turn lead to increased reliability and availability of rolling stock and infrastructure.

 The Centre presents an opportunity for:

 The UK research base is well recognised internationally for its innovation and expertise in all aspects of rolling stock design and this is manifested by their highly successful presence in international research consortia and attraction of consultancy contracts from the UK and abroad.
-However, this is currently fragmented in various universities around the UK and opportunities to exploit further this knowledge are often lost.
+However, this is currently fragmented in various universities around the UK and opportunities to further exploit this knowledge are often lost.
 The CERS brings together subject matter experts from leading UK universities, consolidating their knowledge and offering a powerful opportunity to collaborate and ensure opportunities are not lost.

-The Centre combines and builds on the expertise of three of the leading railway research universities in the UK.
-It brings together the Institute of Railway Research at the University of Huddersfield, the Centre for Railway Research (Newrail) and the Design Unit at Newcastle University, and the Control Systems Group at the University of Loughborough, The Vibration Suppression Research Unit at the University of Bristol and the Control Group in the Department of Engineering at the University of Cambridge.
+The Centre combines and builds on the expertise of five leading railway research universities in the UK.
+It brings together the Institute of Railway Research at the University of Huddersfield, the Centre for Railway Research (Newrail) and the Design Unit at Newcastle University, the Control Systems Group at the University of Loughborough, The Vibration Suppression Research Unit at the University of Bristol and the Control Group in the Department of Engineering at the University of Cambridge.